deansher/Cy/README.md

   its sequence of inbound and outbound messages.

 - Execution never blocks within a function or an action.
 The flow of messages between actions (within and across components) is modeled as asynchronous events.
-Staque's philosophy is that, although a synchronous model (where threads block on IO, RPCs, etc.) is superficially more convenient, it is such an unsupportable lie that it causes more trouble than it is worth.
+Cy's philosophy is that, although a synchronous model (where threads block on IO, RPCs, etc.) is superficially more convenient, it is such an unsupportable lie that it causes more trouble than it is worth.
-  Instead, Staque focuses on making asynchrony as convenient and natural as possible.
+  Instead, Cy focuses on making asynchrony as convenient and natural as possible.

-- Staque provides built-in support for specifying and validating contracts at both the function level and the component level.
+- Cy provides built-in support for specifying and validating contracts at both the function level and the component level.

 License